abedidev/ResNet-TCN/README.md

 ...
 ```

-datasets.py and transforms.py read the video frames based on their address in the csv files, preprocess and normalize them, and convert them to PyTorch dataloaders.
+'datasets.py' and transforms.py read the video frames based on their address in the csv files, preprocess and normalize them, and convert them to PyTorch dataloaders.

+The ResNet-TCN Hybrid Architecture is in ResTCN.py.
+In the class ResTCN and the function forward, [resnet18](https://pytorch.org/vision/0.8/models.html#torchvision.models.resnet18) extract features from consecutive frames of video, and [TCN](https://github.com/locuslab/TCN) anlayzes